 Another fabulous addition to your children’s bookshelf is Annabelle Padwick’s You Can Grow Your Own Food.
 It has easy to grow and eat projects that will inspire your children to have a go this spring.

 Of course, stories can also be a real encouragement for gardening and this thought-provoking book may just be the starting point.
 Plants are a sign of hope for the future and this book A Child’s Garden brings real inspiration, I love it!

 Garden Gift Ideas for the Garden Beginner

 Now you may say that you are only a beginner, and I will say I have just the gift for you!
 This is where my vegetable gardening journey began and I would love to share the secret – a book that was to change my own garden.
-This book is called Grow All You Can Eat gives you all the basic information that you will need to start your own garden or build on your current patch.
+Grow All You Can Eat gives you all the basic information that you will need to start your own garden or build on your current patch.

 Garden Gift Ideas for Balconies and Small Spaces

 Of course you can grow your herbs, salads, vegetables and fruits even without a garden!
 Small patios, outdoor areas or balconies can provide a great place for gardening.
 Lots of ideas to get you, your friends and family dreaming with this Small Space Gardening by the Royal Horticultural Society, and The Edible Balcony!

 Garden Gift Ideas for Gardeners